This page was printed from the South & West Devon Formulary and Referral site at

 Specialist services will provide advice and, if appropriate, undertake a treatment review in response to the following situations:

-Whilst the three cholinesterase inhibitors (donepezil, galantamnine and rivastigmine) are only licensed in the UK for the treatment of mild or moderate dementia, research evidence has shown that they can also have a beneficial effect in patients with a severe dementia as well.
-Therefore they are usually not stopped until either:
+Whilst the three AChE inhibitors (donepezil, galantamnine and rivastigmine) are only licensed in the UK for the treatment of mild or moderate dementia, research evidence has shown that they can also have a beneficial effect in patients with a severe dementia as well (see NICE guidance NG97).
+Therefore, they are usually not stopped until either:

 Devon Partnerships Trust